BeyondGoodAndDev/doublegram_startup/README.md

 ## Installation and requirements
-- Windows, MacOS, Linux (Android too is reported by users, not officially tested)
+- Windows, MacOS, Linux and Android with a Python ide!
 - Python >= 3.8
 - pip installed
 - run "**pip install telethon==1.26**"